-The cost of unclear presenting
+The impact of ineffective presenting

-– Key messages get buried in detail
+– Key messages get drowned out in the noise

-This isn’t a talent issue.
+This isn’t a talent issue

 Why presentations fail, even with compelling content.